On this page:

 The health and physical education program provides innovative courses to develop the knowledge and skill of teaching health and physical education.
 The program prepares teachers to implement curriculum aligned with state standards and assessments in both health and physical education.
 Future teachers practice their craft in a series of progressive field experiences culminating in a semester student teaching experience in health and physical education.
 Students also gain additional experience with K-12 students in courses throughout the program.
 Unique courses in Adventure Education and Teaching Fitness in Physical Education provide the opportunity for students to earn certifications in National Archery in the Schools Program and the Physical Best fitness program.

 The program believes strongly in campus, school, profession and community involvement.
 The Wright State Health and Physical Education Majors’ Club involves teacher candidates in professional and service activities.
-Health & Physical Education majors attend and present at state, regional and national conferences.
+Health and Physical Education majors attend and present at state, regional and national conferences.

 Faculty serve as leaders in state and national organizations, and are advocates for initiatives that will improve the health and physical education.

-Student & Faculty Excellence
+Student and Faculty Excellence

 Our students and faculty have received numerous university, state and national awards.
 Recent award winners include: